erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/general/controllers/README.md

 $route['default_controller'] = 'blog/start';
 ```

-Where <var>Blog</var> is the name of the <kbd>directory</kbd> and <var>Start</var> controller class you want used.
+Where <var>Blog</var> is the name of the <kbd>directory</kbd> and <var>Start</var> controller class you want to use.
 If you now load your main index.php file without specifying any URI segments you'll see your Hello World message by default.

 ### Remapping Function Calls <a name="remapping-function-calls"></a>